jared-joering/pokemon_tcg_projects/README.md

 ### Using the Web Scraper

-To run the web scraper, you'll just need to run the script and then find the full-URL of the card you wish to enter (i.e. 'https://www.tcgplayer.com/product/201352/pokemon-sm-cosmic-eclipse-pikachu-secret?Condition=Near+Mint&Language=English&page=1').
-This card has been purposefully left out of the database.
+To run the web scraper, you'll just need to run the script, then find the full-URL of the card you wish to enter (i.e. 'https://www.tcgplayer.com/product/201352/pokemon-sm-cosmic-eclipse-pikachu-secret?Condition=Near+Mint&Language=English&page=1'), and paste it when prompted.
+The aforementioned card URL has been purposefully left out of the database.
 Give it a try!

 #### Custom Data Dictionary